BobKoto/bob-site/index.md

 I started this site from scratch around the 3rd week of March 2023.
 It's been on a todo pile for some time.

-After I promised to email some screen shots of my work to someone vary dear to me I thought it would be better to stop procrastinating, get this humble site online, and not swamp her email with a bunch of image attachments.
+After I promised a few weeks ago to email screen shots of my work to someone very dear to me I thought it would be better to stop procrastinating, get this humble site online, and not swamp her email with a bunch of image attachments.

 And of course share it with more people, FWIW.